Skip to main content

 Periodic Sync Message

-For each channel of communication, participants SHOULD periodically send an empty-content message to maintain sync state, without incrementing the Lamport timestamp.
+Since sync messages are not persisted, they MAY have non-unique message IDs without impacting the protocol.
 To avoid network activity bursts in large groups, a participant MAY choose to only send periodic sync messages if no other messages have been broadcast in the channel after a random backoff period.

 Ephemeral Messages